 W. Mark Edwards

-Mark Edwards is a member in the firm and practices primarily in the Products Liability Practice Group.
+Mark Edwards is a member in the firm and practices primarily in the Products Liability Practice Group and in the area of construction law.
+He has tried products liability cases to defense verdicts in difficult jurisdictions.
 He has handled thousands of complex litigation cases for the firm's clients.
 He also represents businesses of different sizes as well as individuals in commercial, insurance and personal injury cases.
 Using the insight gained through many years of practice in multiple states to understand and overcome his clients' legal challenges and provide them with the highest level of legal counsel and professionalism is Mark's principle objective.

 Admissions and Licenses